mcoot/tamods-site/docs/doc_dev_api_gameinfo.md

 Returns true if the player is currently viewing in first person.

+`player.isSkiing(): boolean`

+Returns true if the player is currently skiing.

 `player.isVehicle(): boolean`

 Returns true if the player is currently in a vehicle.